Douglas DC-8: Background

-Competition

-Boeing took the bold step of starting to plan a pure-jet airliner as early as 1949.
-Boeing's military arm had gained experience with large, long-range jets through the B-47 Stratojet (first flight 1947) and the B-52 Stratofortress (1952).
-With thousands of jet bombers on order or in service, Boeing had developed a close relationship with the US Air Force's Strategic Air Command (SAC).
-Boeing also supplied the SAC's refueling aircraft, the piston-engined KC-97 Stratofreighters, but these were too slow and low flying to easily work with the new jet bombers.
-The B-52, in particular, had to descend from its cruising altitude and then slow almost to stall speed to work with the KC-97.
+As early as 1949, rival company Boeing had started design work on a pure jet airliner.
+Boeing's military arm had experience with large long-range jets, such as the B-47 Stratojet and the B-52 Stratofortress strategic bombers.
+While producing and supporting these bombers for the United States Air Force (USAF), Boeing had developed a close relationship with the USAF's Strategic Air Command (SAC).
+The company also supplied the SAC's refueling aircraft, the piston-engined KC-97 Stratofreighters, but these proved to be too slow and low flying to easily work with the new jet bombers.
+The B-52, in particular, had to descend from its cruising altitude and then slow almost to its stall speed to refuel from the KC-97.
 Believing that a requirement for a jet-powered tanker was a certainty, Boeing started work on a new jet aircraft for this role that could be adapted into an airliner.
-As an airliner, it would have similar seating capacity to the Comet, but its swept wing would give it higher cruising speed and better range.
-First presented in 1950 as the Model 473-60C, Boeing failed to generate any interest from the airlines.
-Boeing remained convinced that the project was worthwhile, and decided to press ahead with a prototype, the Boeing 367-80 ("Dash-80").
-After spending $16 million of its own money on construction, the Dash-80 rolled out on May 15, 1954, and flew the next month.
-Boeing's plans became obvious, despite the misleading older model number.
+As an airliner, it would have similar seating capacity to the Comet, but the use of a swept wing enabled a higher cruising speed and better range.
+First presented in 1950 as the Model 473-60C, Boeing failed to generate any interest from airlines, yet remained confident that the project was worthwhile and pressed ahead with a prototype, the Boeing 367-80 ("Dash-80").
+After spending $16 million of its own money to build it, the Dash-80 rolled out on May 15, 1954.